rawatpranjal/rawatpranjal.github.io/PrePhD.md

 title: PrePhD
 ---

-Here is a list of my seminar presentations and workshops:
+Here are some papers I wrote and presented prior to my PhD:

 #### 2020